Interpreto attribution tutorial¶

 batch_size=32, # default is 4

-# study perturbations impact on the softmax of the logits, default is the logits
+# study impact on the softmax of the logits, default is the logits

 inference_mode=InferenceModes.SOFTMAX,